dhemery/DHE-Modules/technical/how-stages-work-together.md

 In a typical configuration,
 each module's _EOC_ output
 is connected
-to its downstream neighbor's _TRIG_ input.
+to its successor's _TRIG_ input.

 As each module completes its stage, it sends two important coordination signals:

 - It lowers its _ACTIVE_ gate
     which relinquishes its control
-    over the downstream modules.
+    over the successor modules.
-- It sends a short pulse on its _EOC_ output, which hands off control to the next module.
+- It sends a short pulse on its _EOC_ output, which hands off control to its successor.

 And the next module reacts:
 - Because its _DEFER_ input is now low,